 Because there was copious amounts of saliva, Lauren more likely needed Merc Cyn 200 (it can also be indicated for cases of strep throat where there are sores in the mouth and/or an abscess in the tonsils).
 This is a hard-to-find-remedy that is actually sold by my preferred pharmacy, OHM.
 Keep in mind that OHM only sells to homeopathic students, or to professional homeopaths.

-If you complete one of my full courses or my Study Group class, you receive a certificate which enables you to order from OHM.
+If you complete one of my full courses or my Study Group class, you receive a certificate that enables you to order from OHM.

 So back to Lauren.
 Lauren’s friend Tara owned Merc cyn 200 and Hepar sulph 200.
 She was able to share the remedies with Lauren, and in short order, the strep throat improved.